Matt-A-Bennett/vim-surround-funk/README.md

 ### Deleting, changing and yanking a surrounding function

 ```
-'dsf': Delete surrounding function (standard word)
+dsf: Delete surrounding function (standard word)

-'dsF': Like 'dsf', but the function name is delimited by whitespaces, commas,
+dsF: Like 'dsf', but the function name is delimited by whitespaces, commas,
      semicolons and opening parentheses.

-'csf': Like 'dsf' but start instert mode where the opening parenthesis of the
+csf: Like 'dsf' but start instert mode where the opening parenthesis of the
      changed function was

-'csF': Like 'csf', but the function name is delimited by whitespaces, commas,
+csF: Like 'csf', but the function name is delimited by whitespaces, commas,
      semicolons and opening parentheses.

-'ysf': Yank surrounding function (standard word)
+ysf: Yank surrounding function (standard word)

-'ysF': Like 'ysf', but the function name is delimited by whitespaces, commas,
+ysF: Like 'ysf', but the function name is delimited by whitespaces, commas,
      semicolons and opening parentheses.
 ```

 ### Gripping a surrounding function around a word or another function

 ```
-'gsf': Grip (i.e wrap/encompass) a function in the unnamed register around
+gsf: Grip (i.e wrap/encompass) a function in the unnamed register around
      another function.

-'gsF': Like 'gsf', but the function name is delimited by whitespaces, commas,
+gsF: Like 'gsf', but the function name is delimited by whitespaces, commas,
      semicolons and opening parentheses.

-'gsw': Grip (i.e wrap/encompass) a function in the unnamed register around a
+gsw: Grip (i.e wrap/encompass) a function in the unnamed register around a
      word.

-'gsW': Like 'gsw', but the word name is delimited by whitespaces, commas,
+gsW: Like 'gsw', but the word name is delimited by whitespaces, commas,
      semicolons and opening parentheses.
 ```

 ## Installation